User accounts settings

-• Use the advanced security strategy - See the topic What is the Advanced Security Strategy for more information.
+• Use the advanced security strategy - See the topic Using the advanced security strategy for more information.

 • Number of login attempts - The number of login attempts before an account is locked.
 Range 1 to 10.
 Default 3.